-A regular child living a regular life, Charron Monaye was quietly living in the space she was assigned and accepting the life she lived in as status quo.
-As an above average student, she did what she had to do.
+A regular child living a regular life, Charron Monaye quietly occupied the space she was assigned and accepted the life she lived as status quo.
+An above average student, she did what she had to do.
 There was no room for complaints.
-Charron learned to keep her thoughts and pain to herself.
-Like many young girls, she kept a diary.
-A journal of her life.Never expecting to give it voice.
+Ms. Monaye learned to keep her thoughts to herself.
+Like many young girls, she kept a journal, except hers consisted of poetry which she never expected to give a voice.
 Only out of necessity did she put it on paper.
-To keep it inside was too overwhelming.
-Finally, releasing her thoughts, even only on paper, was empowering.
+To hold it inside was too overwhelming.
+Finally releasing her thoughts, even if only on paper, was empowering.
 “Writing gives me an opportunity to educate others through their personal journey, inspire others to share their stories to help and heal those in need, and provides me with a sense of personal fulfillment in knowing I’ve used my gift for the betterment of society,” says Ms. Monaye.

-Prompted by her mother, she entered and won her first poetry contest in 1992 at age 14 with a poem called, ‘Alone’.
+Prompted by her mother, she entered and won her first poetry contest in 1992 at age fourteen with a poem titled “Alone.”
 This was just the beginning for young Charron Monaye.
-She learned that the way to ‘live’ through all she was going through she had to channel the pain into her art.
-Music, literary arts and stage plays became her voice.
+She learned that the way to “live” through all she was going through, she had to channel the pain into her art.
+Music, literary arts, and stage plays became her voice.
 Ms. Monaye wants readers to know, “You hold the key to everything you want, desire, and envision for yourself.
 Asking for permission to be you is the #1 reason why many people live a life unfulfilled or with no purpose.
 Everything I write is geared to coach you, challenge you, and motivate you to be comfortable with who are you while loving yourself authentically and unapologetically.
 “As life would have it, she was once again given the opportunity to channel her emotions.

-After obtaining her Bachelors of Arts Degree at West Chester University (Political Science), life continued to be a rollercoaster.
-Driven still, she went on to obtain her Master’s Degree in Public Administration (concentration in Government) from Keller and a certificate in Paralegal Studies and Life Coaching Certification.
-Then suddenly – BOOM!
-She suffered from a life altering anxiety attack at the ripe young age of 30.
+After obtaining her Bachelor of Arts degree at West Chester University (Political Science), life continued to be a rollercoaster.
+Driven still, she went on to obtain her Master’s Degree in Public Administration (concentration in Government) from Keller Graduate School of Management, and a certificate in Paralegal Studies and Life Coaching.
+Then, suddenly – BOOM!
+She suffered multiple life-altering panic attacks at the ripe young age of thirty.
 Talk about a wake-up call.
 Charron had to reassess her life in order to live.
-She had to remove toxicity, manage overwhelming financial setbacks and muster up the strength to leave an unhealthy marriage, all while raising her children and trying to manage a semblance of normalcy for them.
+She had to remove toxicity, manage overwhelming financial setbacks, and muster up the strength to leave an unhealthy marriage, all while raising her children and trying to manage a semblance of normalcy for them.
 In the midst of it all, Charron Monaye started adapting her poems into songs.
 In 2011, her poem, “Commitment” was adapted into song and commercially recorded by artist ML The Truth and was considered for a Grammy Award.
 This song, and her other poem, “I Apologize” appears on his album, “The Truth”.

-Charron Monaye is a loving mother of 2 amazing sons, Christopher and Craig.
-She is an active and financial member of Zeta Phi Beta Sorority, Epsilon Rho Zeta Chapter and Order of Eastern Star, Ruth Chapter #66 (PHA~ PA).
+Charron Monaye is a loving mother of two amazing sons, Christopher and Craig.
+She is an active and financial member of Zeta Phi Beta Sorority, Inc. – Epsilon Rho Zeta Chapter, and Order of Eastern Star – Ruth Chapter #66 (PHA~ PA).
 She is also a lifestyle blogger for MadisonJaye.com.